Harvard Graduate School of Education: History

 In 1892, Harvard president Charles W. Eliot served as the chair of the Committee of Ten, a working group of educators charged with understanding the current state of preparation for students attending secondary education in public schools, and making recommendations for the future.

 In addition, he appointed Paul Henry Hanus to begin the formal study of education as a discipline at Harvard.
 As a result, in 1906, education became a formal division within the Faculty of Arts and Sciences at the university.

 This school was formally established in 1920, and in the next year, HGSE became the first school to grant a doctor of education (Ed.D.) degree.
 The EdD provided rigorous research training that equipped graduates with the knowledge and skills to have a broad impact in the worlds of policy and practice.
 The faculty has grown ever since.

 In 1949, the Laboratory of Human Development (now the Human Development and Education Program) was established to examine the psychological development of children in their families and communities.
 Two years later, the Masters of Arts in Teaching degree was offered by HGSE, followed by the Administrative Career Program.

-The school is run by Dean Bridget Terry Long.
+The school is run by Dean Nonie K. Lesaux.